version 2008.1214 is now available for download.(http://downloads.wordpress.org/plugin/feedwordpress.2008.1214.zip)

 typically return nothing more than a nasty little note to the effect of

-no feed found, without any explanation of what went wrong.
+without any explanation of what went wrong.

 FeedWordPress now keeps track of error conditions from the HTTP